JulianWogersien/useful-bash/README.md

 ## install-basic-vim-config.sh
 this script installs my [basic vim config](https://github.com/coolian1337/basic-vim-config) into your home directory without making your home directory a github repo

+## pacman-get-package-list-noversion.sh
+This script gets all packges installed with pacman and puts them into packages.txt and removes their versions